 Studies show that Vieques was first inhabited by Native Americans who came from South America about 1500 years before Christopher Columbus set foot in Puerto Rico in 1493.
 After a brief battle between local Indians and Spaniards, the Spaniards took control of the island, turning the locals into their slaves.
 In 1811, Don Salvador Melendez, then governor of Puerto Rico, sent military commander Juan Rosello to begin what later became the take-over of Vieques by the people of Puerto Rico.
 In 1816, Vieques was visited by Simón Bolívar.
 Teofilo Jose Jaime Maria Gillou, who is recognized as the founder of Vieques as a town, arrived in 1823, marking a period of economic and social change for the island of Vieques.

-By the second part of the 19th century, Vieques received thousands of Black immigrants who came to help with the sugar plantations.
+By the second part of the 19th century, Vieques received thousands of black immigrants who came to help with the sugar plantations.
 Some of them came as slaves, and some came on their own to earn extra money.
 Most of them came from the nearby islands of St. Thomas, Nevis, St. Kitts, St. Croix and many other Caribbean nations.
-Ever since, Black people have formed an important and essential part of Vieques’ society.

 During the 1940s the United States military purchased 60% of the land area of Vieques including farms and sugar plantations from locals, who in turn were left with no employment options and many were forced to emigrate to mainland Puerto Rico and to St. Croix to look for homes and jobs.
 After that, the United States military used Vieques as testing grounds for bombs, missiles, and other weapons